ogarciacar/atf-demo/README.md

   ```bash
   $ java --version
   ```
-* Maven 3.6 or later (Optional.
-A maven wrapper has been distributed with the demo)
+* Maven 3.6 or later (Optional)
+  * A maven wrapper has been distributed with the demo.
+  * All tests can be run in a docker container.
   ```bash
   # using the wrapper command
   $ ./mvnw --version